Roger McNamee: Music career

 McNamee is also a musician.
-He played in the band Flying Other Brothers from 1997 to 2006, and now plays with the band Moonalice, using the stage persona of "Chubby Wombat Moonalice."
+He played in the band Flying Other Brothers from 1997 to 2006.
+His current band, Moonalice, formed in 2007 after acclaimed producer T Bone Burnett approached McNamee about creating a new band in the spirit of the San Francisco psychedelic era.
+Roger has written for, and played guitar, bass, and vocals in the band since 2007, using the stage persona of "Chubby Wombat Moonalice."
 In 2014 he formed a duo with Jason Crosby called the Doobie Decibel System.
 In 2015, The Doobie Brothers sued the band over the name.

-McNamee appeared in the 2021 award-winning documentary, The Tale of the Dog, which chronicles the outsized historical impact the Denver music venue, The Family Dog Denver, had on the changing city.
+McNamee appeared in the 2021 award-winning documentary, The Tale of the Dog, which chronicles the outsized historical impact that the Denver music venue, The Family Dog Denver, had on the changing city.

 Music and technology

 With Elevation Partners "perhaps best known for its early investment in Facebook," McNamee said in 2013, for him, “music and technology have converged.”
 He became expert on Facebook by using it to promote ...
 Moonalice, and now is focusing on video by live-streaming its concerts.
 He says musicians and top professionals share “the almost desperate need to dive deep.”
 This capacity to obsess seems to unite top performers in music and other fields.